mak-gitdev/HA_enoceanmqtt/enoceanmqtt/overlays/homeassistant/README.md

  - [ ] `A5-12-01` (not tested)

 For devices not yet supported, only the RSSI sensor is created in Home Assistant.

+## Developers

+### Modify mapping.yaml only
+If you want to make modifications only affecting the *__`mapping.yaml`__* file, please first remove the to-be-affected devices from HA using the aforementioned method and then rerun enoceanmqtt with your modified *__`mapping.yaml`__*.

+### Other modifications
+If you want to modify any other files of this overlay, please first delete all your devices from HA using the aforementioned method, then delete the `device_db.json` file created in `enoceanmqtt/overlays/homeassistant`, and finally rerun enoceanmqtt with your modifications.